ImShyama/ImShyama/data/README1.md

 Here are some of the projects I've worked on:

-1. Project 1 - A web application built with React and Node.js, using MongoDB as the database.
+1. CRUD APP - A web application built with React and Node.js, using MongoDB as the database.
-2. Project 2 - A Google Apps Script for automating repetitive tasks in Google Sheets.
+2. WhatsApp Scheduling - A Google Apps Script for automating repetitive tasks from Google Sheets.
-3. Project 3 - A RESTful API developed with Node.js and Express, integrating with a MySQL database.
+3. HR Application - A RESTful API developing with Node.js and Express, integrating with a MongoDB database.

 ### Contact Me